Astronauts Study Biology and Physics, Work Inside Crew Dragon

-Category: Space Hits: 5A bright aurora crowns Earth’s horizon beneath a starry sky as the International Space Station flew into an orbital sunrise.
+Category: Space Hits: 6A bright aurora crowns Earth’s horizon beneath a starry sky as the International Space Station flew into an orbital sunrise.

 Human research and combustion science were the main focus of the Expedition 66 crew today.
 The International Space Station residents are also ensuring a U.S. spaceship and a Russian module stay in tip-top shape.